Ling-Hong/Data-Preprocessing-sklearn/README.md

-# Data_preprocessing
+# Data Preprocessing
-templates for data preprocessing
+A template that can be used to prepare data for a model in sklearn.